RecSysEvaluation/SessionRecGraphFusion/README.md

     <li>Finally run this command to reproduce the results: <code>python run_config.py conf/in conf/out</code></li>
   </ul>
   <p align="justify">In this study, we use the <a href="https://competitions.codalab.org/competitions/11161#learn_the_details-data2">DIGI</a>, <a href="https://www.kaggle.com/datasets/chadgostopp/recsys-challenge-2015">RSC15</a> and <a href="https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset">RETAIL</a> datasets to evaluate the performance of recently
-published GNN models and to check how they react to the different sizes of items’ embeddings and values of random seeds.
+published GNN models and to check how they react to the different values of embedding sizes and random seeds.
+We also conduct the experiments related to the tuning of models on the test data instead of validation data.
 The reproducibility files to run the experiments can be found in the <i>conf folder</i>.
 If you want to run the experiments, copy the configuration file from the <i>conf folder</i> and paste it into the <i>in folder</i>, and again run the command <code>python run_config.py conf/in conf/out</code> to reproduce the results.
 </p>
 </body>
 </html>